sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 ## Orchestrator-to-Component Administrative Interface
-{: #orchestrator-pcs-direct-taxonomy title="Orchestrator-to-Component Administrative Interface"}
+{: #orchestrator-component-direct-taxonomy title="Orchestrator-to-Component Administrative Interface"}
 A number of functions may take place which, instead of being published to a multi-subscriber topic, may require direct interaction between an Orchestrator and a registered component.
 During component onboarding, this direct channel is established first by the Orchestrator and subsequently complemented by the onboarding component.

 ### Capability Advertisement Handshake